Read Time: 7 minutes

 Helium 10 is a data visualization tool that helps sellers identify market trends, conversation rate across social media, and analyze product success rates.
 Key features include profitability calculator, ASIN grabber, inventory protector – and users rave about how effective the keyword research function is to listing optimization.

-The Blackbox feature is said to be difficult to learn, requiring an investment of time – which can be a bit much for overstretched solopreneurs – but it worth it, in the end.
+The Blackbox feature is said to require an investment of time – which can be a bit much for overstretched solopreneurs – but it worth it, in the end.

 Helium 10 is sold in packages with some of the more useful features locked in more expensive tiers.
 This can force smaller eCommerce businesses to upgrade beyond their budget too quickly.
 However, there is a lot of functionality in the free version.
 We recommend the paid version for medium to large online stores.